-The Company has not appointed any outside directors, but it is a company with a Board of Corporate Auditors, and has appointed two of the four corporate auditors as outside corporate auditors (independent officers) who supervise the execution of duties by directors from an objective point of view from outside the Company.
+The Company has appointed one outside director (independent officer) and two outside corporate auditors (independent officers) who supervise the execution of duties from an objective point of view outside the Company.
 In addition, the Company has introduced an executive officer system with the aim of strengthening functions and clarifying executive responsibilities by separating the Company's decision-making and business execution functions.
+As a result of these efforts, we have provided a governance structure that functions appropriately in terms of management supervision functions.